 So what does the story I've told mean for Federal Reserve policy?
-The Fed has taken extraordinary action to boost growth.
+The Fed has taken extraordinary action to boost growth and keep inflation low.
 That effort is ongoing.

 The Fed sets policy with an eye on the two goals Congress has assigned it: maximum employment and stable prices.
-Inflation is likely to fall a bit below what I consider the level most consistent with the stable-prices mandate.
-And clearly, with unemployment at 8.5 percent, we are very far from maximum employment.
-During the recession, Congress and the White House used the federal budget to stimulate the economy by raising spending and trimming taxes.
-Now, the agenda in Washington, D.C., is to control spending and cut the federal budget deficit.
-Those are essential goals in the long run.
-But, in the short run, such government austerity is damping the economy, not boosting it.
-And it's being reinforced as state and local governments also pare spending.
+Clearly, with unemployment at 8.3 percent, we are very far from maximum employment.
+And I expect inflation to run somewhat below the 2 percent level that we at the Fed are aiming for.
 In this situation, it's vital that the Fed use all the tools at its disposal to achieve its mandated employment and price stability goals.

 The Fed influences the economy through its ability to affect interest rates.
 When the economy is overheating, we raise interest rates, which dampens economic activity.
-When the economy is not performing well, we cut interest rates, which stimulates activity.
+When the economy is not performing well, like today, we lower interest rates, which stimulates activity.
 Our usual tool is the federal funds rate, which is what banks pay to borrow from each other on overnight loans.
 The federal funds rate serves as a benchmark for other short-term interest rates and it indirectly influences longer-term rates as well.
 In this way, the Fed has a broad ability to affect the level of interest rates throughout the economy.